-Formal Ball Guide
+Formal Attire Inspiration Guide

-Think to yourself "what would this character wear to a formal event?"
+Think to yourself, "What would this character wear to a formal event?"

 Cosplay for men and women should resemble formal wear of the non-costume variety (long gowns, formal military attire, etc.) School uniforms, armor, chains, and excessive belts are all considered informal.